lancedb/lancedb/docs/src/fts.md

 2. We currently only support local filesystem paths for the FTS index.
    This is a tantivy limitation.
 We've implemented an object store plugin but there's no way in tantivy-py to specify to use it.

-[^1]: The `create_fts_index` method is deprecated, and we switched to lance's FTS implementation to replace the tantivy.